 As an Interim Executive Director, I am often faced with suspicious and concerned staff depending on how the departure of the previous executive director or CEO was handled by the board.
 Even in the best of situations, the loss or departure of the chief executive causes difficulties.
 It is natural to try to resist something you are not familiar with.
 In organizations undergoing change, resistance is to be expected.
 What people are resisting isn’t necessarily the change they are experiencing; they might even be welcoming the change.
-What they are usually resisting is the having to let go of things they have always done or situations they have depended upon, sometimes for years.
+What they are resisting is the having to “let go” of things that they have always done or situations that they have depended upon, sometimes for years.
 It’s a sense of loss.
-Resistance is neither avoidable or bad.
+Resistance is neither avoidable nor bad.
 It is a fact of organizational life especially during transitions.
 By showing resistance, employees are struggling with the dismantling of both their individual and collective worlds, or those circumstances and perspectives that have helped them to feel at home while at work.
 Resistance becomes the “system’s” effort to regain the equilibrium that has been disrupted by the change.

-As consultants working in the area of executive transitions, we must allow people time to experience change at their own pace and provide them with support and understanding along the way.
-Consultants often move too quickly and expect employees to “tough it out.”
-Then when anger or resentment happens, or staff gets withdrawn and depressed as they mourn the loss of how it was, the consultant takes is as a personal challenge to his or her authority or effectiveness.
-Good transition consultants provide useful, clear information about what can be let go of (let’s meet every other week instead of every week) and what can be saved (your style of running staff meetings really provides reassurance), and help employees better understand the value of the change by not getting stuck in the past, and begin to think about what lies ahead.
+As consultants working in the area of executive transitions, we must allow people time to experience the changes at their own pace and provide them with support and understanding along the way.
+Consultants often err on moving too quickly, expecting employees to “tough it out.”
+Then when anger or resentment happens, or staff withdraw and under-perform as they mourn the loss of how it was, the consultant takes it as a personal challenge to his or her authority.
+Good transition managers and consultants provide good, clear information about what can be let go of (we don’t have to have two check-in meetings each week anymore) and what can be saved (your style of running staff meetings really works), will help employees better understand the value of the change, not get stuck in the past, and begin to think about what lies ahead.
 Managing the feedback and the communication contained in resistance is critical to creating effective work partnerships with employees.
 Regular and honest communication about the change is key!

 Resistance takes many forms.
-In some instances, resistance can provide valuable feedback for consultants.
+In some instances, resistance can provide valuable feedback for transition leaders and consultants.
 This feedback can be experienced as:

 - Questioning the skills or credentials of the transition leaders

-Sometimes the causes of the resistance are very helpful for building the right strategies for responding to employees in ways that can further build partnerships and teams.
-Causes of resistance can include: preserving what is presently valued; feeling out of control; threats to dignity, respect, and autonomy; fear of job loss or reporting structures, struggles over power and control; just to name a few.
+Sometimes the causes of the resistance are very helpful for building effective strategies for responding to employees in ways that can further build partnerships and teams.
+Causes of resistance can include: preserving what is presently valued; feeling out of control; threats to dignity, respect, and autonomy; fear of job loss or reporting structures, struggles over power and control, just to name a few.

 Certain qualities of resistance stand out amongst all the rest: